 The company logo is the face of every business out there.
-It’s the first thing that customers look at when they’re deciding whether or not they can trust your products.
+It’s the first thing that customers look at when they’re deciding whether or not they could trust your products.
 So our personal mission for this article is to change your mind from neglecting the essence of having a good business logo to making you invest and prioritize it more.
 All it needs is a little push from us.
 So here are the benefits:

-It Gives Your Business An Identity.
+It Gives Your Business an Identity.
 It’s Like Your Personal Name.

-I observe cars on the highway whenever I’m in the process of heading straight to the office every morning.
+I observe cars on the highway when I’m in the process of heading straight to the office every morning.
 And I notice a logo in front of cars.
 This gives me the power to know if the car’s a Toyota, a Honda, a Ford, a Kia, etc. Thank you very much logos!

 Let’s say, your business produce electric cars for your consumers.
 How would customers know that it was you (your business) that generated that beautiful thing if you don’t place a logo?
-Nope, you can’t afford to reason out that you’re just going to put your company’s name, though.
-People nowadays have short attention span, i.e., people are probably not going to remember your company’s name (especially if it’s too long).
+Nope, you can’t afford to reason out that you’re just going to put your company name, though.
+People nowadays have short attention span, i.e., people are probably not going to remember your company name (especially if it’s too long).

 It Shows Your Commitment.

 There’s a saying that I like, and it goes like this, “How can we be trusted with the big things if we’re not trustworthy with things that are small?”
-I absolutely agree on this and I now relate this to your business’s logo.
+I absolutely agree on this and I now relate this to your business logo.
 Because showing your commitment starts with the small things.

 Having a logo makes potential clients or customers feel that you’re established, that you’re serious.
 It makes your business look reliable.
 You want to be the service provider that they can trust.
 Believe me when I say that your clients’ mindset would be like this, if you don’t have a logo: “Why would I want to do business with them if they don’t even have a logo?”